Twitter bans ads that contradict science on climate change | Technology

 There was no indication that the change would affect what users post on the social media site, which along with Facebook has been targeted by groups seeking to promote misleading claims about climate change.

-The company already has a dedicate climate topic on its site and offered what it described as "pre-bunks" during last year's UN climate conference to counter misinformation surrounding the issue.
+The company already has a dedicated climate topic on its site and offered what it described as “pre-bunks” during last year's U.N. climate conference to counter misinformation surrounding climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)